lwthiker/curl-impersonate/README.md

 A special compilation of [curl](https://github.com/curl/curl) that makes it impersonate real browsers.
-Currently supports Chrome & Firefox.
+Currently supports Chrome, Edge & Firefox.
 This curl binary is able to perform a TLS handshake that is identical to that of a real browser.

 ## Why?
 When you use an HTTP client with a TLS website, it first performs a TLS handshake.
 The first message of that handshake is called Client Hello.
 The Client Hello message that curl produces differs drastically from that of a real browser.
 Compare the following Wireshark capture.
 Left is a regular curl, right is Firefox.